LiveNathan/blog/_posts/power.md

 Through my research, I discovered several approaches:

-**Vectorworks for big shows**: Derek's company uses Vectorworks for their larger productions.
-The software can calculate power and generate load balance reports, but it's a separate tool from their quoting and inventory system ( they use Flex).
+**Vectorworks for big shows**: Many (most?)
+AV companies use Vectorworks for their larger productions.
+The software can calculate power and generate load balance reports, but it's a separate tool from their quoting and inventory system (Flex, D-Tools, Lasso, etc.).
 So there's this disconnect—the power planning happens in one place, the business planning in another.

 **Spreadsheets everywhere**: The German production company I connected with on Reddit has built a comprehensive Excel spreadsheet.
 It's pre-populated with the electrical data for all their equipment, and they can assign gear to phases and